 “I confidently refer patients to Rebecca.
 Not only is she the best physical therapist I have experienced, she also has incredible enthusiasm, studies rigorously, and is always searching to learn more.
 Most importantly, she always radiates love.” – Dr. John Bandy

-This is an opportunity for physical therapists who are looking for the opportunity for advanced mentorship.
-It is an experience available to therapists interested in advancing their skills in the art and science of physical therapy.
-It is a match for clinicians who are already excellent therapists but are hungry to grow and stretch beyond that.
+This is an opportunity for physical therapists who are seeking mentorship to advance their skills in the art and science of physical therapy.
+It is a match therapists for who are already excellent clinicians but are hungry to grow and stretch beyond what they currently know and have been exposed to.
 It is also a match for therapists who would like the opportunity to treat patients in a fee for service facility where they are completely free to put all of their focus and energy into patient care.

 “I have had the incredible privilege to enter into an apprenticeship program with New Dimensions Physical Therapy.
 During this time, I have worked side-by-side with Rebecca Kern Steiner to learn an approach to physical therapy and the human system that has enhanced my skills beyond any training I have been exposed in my 24-year professional career.
-The experience has expanded my mind in understanding how profoundly the musculoskeletal system in interrelated and how to apply my evaluation and treatment procedures from a biomechanics approach.
-Rebecca’s knowledge of anatomy, biomechanics, uncle testing, and the body’s ability to process through physical and emotional challenge is beyond compare.
+The experience has expanded my mind in understanding how profoundly the musculoskeletal system is interrelated and how to apply my evaluation and treatment techniques to a biomechanics perspective.
+Rebecca’s knowledge of anatomy, biomechanics, muscle testing, and the body’s ability to process through physical and emotional challenges is beyond compare.
 I’ve learned skills in assessing and retraining subtle muscle recruitment patterns in functional and athletic activities that make a significant difference in the efficiency and accuracy of body movement patterns.
 Rebecca has spent years researching, understanding, and educating on the biomechanics of the foot and ankle and has developed a method of orthotic evaluation and design customized to individual needs.
 My observational and manual skills have grown significantly, allowing me to see way beyond a patient’s primary symptom or pain issue to discover the cause of imbalance and stress.
 I now have tools to help people reach goals faster and improve their function beyond what they were able to achieve in other PT settings.
-I am move confident in my competence working across the broad spectrum from common functional patient challenges to the more specific and intense issues often faced by high-level athletes.
-This approach to the whole person assisted all patients in reaching goals and becoming balanced, song, functional and confident in their lives, activities and sports.
-Documentation of findings and treatment as well as constant reevaluation and assessment of the body at each visit is a strong focus of Rebecca’s practice and she teaches this with patient and consistent examples.
+I am more confident and competent working across a broad spectrum of patients, ranging from those with common functional challenges to individuals with more specific and intense issues often faced by high-level athletes.
+This approach to the whole person assists all patients in reaching goals and becoming balanced, strong, functional and confident in their lives, activities and sports.
+Documentation of findings and treatment as well as constant reevaluation and assessment of the body at each visit is a strong focus of Rebecca’s practice and she teaches this with patience and consistent examples.
 Overall my experience at New Dimensions has been priceless in my life journey.
 I have been blessed to work with such a knowledgeable, caring individual and her staff and I’m excited to carry on this knowledge into my future life and Physical Therapy practice.” – Kim Sterrett PT, LMT

 Laura K. Wilson